-- 1. Mine Surveying; Geodesy and Practical Astronomy; Mental Science. - 2.
+- Resistance of Materials and Hydraulics; Geodesy and Practical Astronomy; Mental Science. - 2.
 Bridges; Stone Work; Constitutional History. - 3.
 Geology; Bridge Construction; Political Economy.

 In this course the student will take two years of German or French, but not one year of each.